Shelter Insurance review 2023

 Shelter car insurance

-Shelter car insurance is unique in that liability coverage, roadside assistance and new car replacement are included in every policy.
-Meanwhile, the following coverage types are optional: collision, comprehensive, medical payments, personal injury protection (no fault), uninsured motorist, underinsured motorist, rental reimbursement, disability income, gap insurance and loss of use.
-This company may be a good option for policyholders who want roadside assistance and new car replacement included.
+Shelter car insurance is unique in that roadside assistance and new car replacement are included in every policy.
+Meanwhile, coverage types like collision and comprehensive, rental reimbursement, disability income, gap insurance and loss of use are optional.

 Shelter car insurance cost